Basic Views on Corporate Governance

 Osaka Gas has established the Auditing Department as a section in charge of internal auditing affairs.
 Based on a yearly auditing plan, the Department evaluates, from independent and neutral viewpoints, the adequacy of business activities in light of in-house standards, their efficiency, and the appropriateness of various systems and standards adopted by the Company.
 If problems related to auditing are found in certain departments or divisions, the Auditing Department proposes improvement and follow-up measures for the affected organizations, and reports the findings to the Executive Board.
 The Auditing Department is subject to periodical evaluation from an outside party to maintain and improve its auditing abilities.

-From the viewpoint of ensuring objectivity and transparency in decision-making, matters relating to the nomination of Directors and Auditors, and remuneration paid to Directors are determined following deliberation by voluntary Advisory Committee, the majority of whose members are Outside Directors.
+From the viewpoint of ensuring objectivity and transparency in decision-making, matters relating to the nomination of candidates for Directors and Auditors, selection and dismissal of the Representative Director and other Executive Directors, and remuneration paid to Directors are determined following deliberation by voluntary Advisory Committee, the majority of whose members are Outside Directors.

 The CSR Committee is chaired by the CSR Executive, a Director in charge of controlling CSR activities of the Daigas Group, with its members chosen from among the Heads of relevant divisions and departments.
 The CSR Committee promotes CSR activities in such fields as the environment, compliance, social contribution, human rights, employment, information security and risk management, and plays a coordinating role between relevant departments or divisions regarding these activities.